 Here’s the cranberry ruled version: Moleskine Cahier Journal (Set of 3), Extra Large, Ruled, Cranberry Red, Soft Cover (7.5 x 10)

-You can even decorate the covers with these gel pens.
-I used the white, it looks great on the matte black.
+You can even decorate the covers of these Moleskins (and the Spiral Notebooks) with these gel pens.
+I use the white, it looks good on the gray, really good on the red, and great on the matte black.
 There is also a metallic set of various colors.
-Oh boy, there’s even a dayglo set called Moonlight – 🙂 great on a black cover.
-The Sakura Gelly Roll are by far the best brand I’ve used; they’re smooth to write with and don’t skip.
-Have fun!
+Oh boy, there’s even a dayglo set called Moonlight — :>) great on a black cover.
+For gel pens, the Sakura Gelly Roll are by far the best brand I’ve used; they’re smooth to write with and don’t skip.
+Write on!